rehierl/node-tree-outliner/1-2-node-trees/3-1-tree-traversal.md

 In order to create an outline that accurately represents a document's logical structure, the node tree must be traversed by visiting each node.
-In general, the traversal of a tree can be classified depending on certain characteristics
+In general, the traversal of a tree can be classified depending on certain characteristics:
-- such as:

 * When is a node visited in relation to its child nodes? - e.g. depth-first search (DFS), breadth-first search (BFS)